-Voter Registration in Washington
+Voter Registration in WashingtonPage Overview

 Like many other U.S. states, Washington allows its driver's license and ID card applicants to register to vote at their local Licensing Services Office (LSO).
-In this way, the state's Department of Licensing helps citizens more easily participate in the democratic process.
+In this way, the state's Department of Licensing (DOL) helps citizens more easily participate in the democratic process.

-- Resident of Washington.
+- A resident of Washington.

-- U.S. citizen.
+- A U.S. citizen.

 - At least 18 years old by the time of the election.